 This lecture covers the Zen patriarchs Bodhidharma (~400 CE), Huineng (638 – 718) and Mazu Daoyi (709 – 788), who taught in China before and during the Tang dynasty (618 – 907), as well as a few thoughts from the Five Houses of Chan that followed.
-Please read the first 35 koans, with commentary, of the Blue Cliff Record.
+Please read and contemplate the first 8 koans (0-7), with commentary, of the Gateless Gate.

 Dhyana, Chan & Zen